-I allocate the sale to my colleague who spent a lot of time with the client even though I was the one who put it through the till.
+I allocate the sale to my colleague who spent a lot of time with the client, even though I was the one who made initial contact.

-Men and women’s wages should be equal when they carry out the same tasks/have the same skills.
+Men and women’s wages should be equal when they perform the same tasks/have the same skills.

 It is important that my team members respect my privacy.